The Two Witches

 Upon arriving home she noticed the shop had yet to be open, which was odd.
 The potion master was always on time.
 There was already a small gathering of people forming outside the store.
 Putting on her best smile, she made her way to the door and opened it for everyone to step through it.

 The sight inside was not something she expected.
 Ingredients were thrown every which way and Nix looked like a complete wreck.
-As soon as she spotted Bree, she rushed over and let her know that someone had stolen Eddie.
+As soon as she spotted Valari, she rushed over and let her know that someone had stolen Eddie.
 There was a note on her door saying he was gone and not to look for him.

-It took a lot of restraint for Bree to keep a straight face, but she managed to play it cool and keep off the suspicion that she was the one who had left the note.
-With her platypire in potential danger, Nix was unable to work and had left Bree in charge of helping all of the customers.
+It took a lot of restraint for Valari to keep a straight face, but she managed to play it cool and keep off the suspicion that she was the one who had left the note.
+With her platypire in potential danger, Nix was unable to work and had left Valari in charge of helping all of the customers.
 Things seemed to be working out exactly as the dastardly witch planned.

 Hours passed and the customers kept coming in, requesting spells from the spell caster.
 The shop was so busy that there was no time for her to even sit down.
 To make matters worse, she had been up all night kidnapping Eddie so she was becoming gradually more exhausted as they seconds ticked.